The Short Stack

 Who decides what — and how fast?

 Good governance is not bureaucracy.
-Actually the opposite — it is what makes speed possible.
-You just have to take the time to design it...
+The opposite: it is what makes speed possible.
+You just have to take the time to design it.

 Layer 3: Action & Work in Progress Meetings